nhaloorsooraj/nhaloorsooraj.github.io/_pages/teachings.md

 ---
 layout: page
 permalink: /teachings/
-title: teachings
+title: explore
-display_categories: [Youtube, Courses, Shorts]
+display_categories: [Youtube, Shorts, Courses]
-description: Some of my teachings and presentations.
-nav: true
+description: If you are free and curious, feel free to peek into these contents nav : true
 nav_order: 6
 ---